 Prepare to be amazed (and slightly worried) reading about some fascinating neurological disorders covered in this book.
 Oliver Sacks, a physician and neurologist, narrates several clinical cases of patients with unique types of brain function losses; the most famous one was of a patient who could not distinguish between shapes, thus committing the uncommon mistake of confusing his wife for his hat.
 Unlike ‘predictably irrational’, which focuses on psychology and human behavior, this book deals with the manifestations of random wiring flaws that can occur in a normal brain.
 Although I had to recover with a funny P. G Wodehouse book after an overdose of these unusual disorders, I would recommend this informative book to anyone who is interested in the functioning of human brain.

-Although the name might intimidate non-scientists, all you need to enjoy this book is healthy curiosity of the professional and personal journey of a scientist and an appreciation of metaphors.
-Hope Jahren opens her life to reveal the obstacles that professors face for funding, her struggle as a woman to earn recognition in male-dominated field, and simply the life of a researcher, who is more passionately driven by a subject (in her case plants) than anything else in the world.
+Although the name might intimidate non-scientists, all you need to enjoy this book is a healthy curiosity regarding the professional and personal journey of a scientist and an appreciation of metaphors.
+Hope Jahren opens her life to reveal the obstacles that professors face for funding, her struggle as a woman to earn recognition in a male-dominated field, and simply the life of a researcher, who is more passionately driven by a subject (in her case plants) than anything else in the world.
 Her narrative style, drawing analogies between her own life events and plant development, makes this a smooth and easy to follow book.

 I have a few more books on my to-read list, so stay tuned for a sequel of this list soon.
 Till then, enjoy reading these, and I look forward to read your opinions/reviews in the comments.